rrrene/html_sanitize_ex/README.md

 end
 ```

 After adding you are done, run `mix deps.get` in your shell to fetch the new dependency.

+The only dependency of `html_sanitize_ex` is `mochiweb` which is used to parse HTML.

 ## Usage